cinvesrob/Aria/README.txt

   -L/usr/local/Aria/lib -lAria -lpthread -ldl -lrt

-If you are also using ArNetworking, use the following compile option in addition to the Aria options above:
+If you are also using ArNetworking, use the following compile option in addition to the ARIA options above:

   -I/usr/local/Aria/ArNetworking/include